GeoDaCenter/opioid-policy-scan/data_final/metadata/PublicExpenditures.md

 ### Data Limitations:

-Local data outside of police and fire expenditures was not available for Washington, D.C.
+Local data outside of police and fire expenditures was not available for Washington, D.C. the county level data was not available for the variables.

 ### Comments/Notes: